fumpen/checkpointlib/README.md

 The  benchmarks reprecented in the thesis is in benchmarks/

-Examples uf using checkpointlib is found in examples/
+Examples of using checkpointlib is found in examples/

+The master thesis report submitted with the library is found in main.pdf